micheleangioni/message-board/readme.md

 A particularly useful feature is the "user last view datetime", that is when a user sees his own message board the datetime of the visit can be saved to remember which posts have been already seen and which not.
 To achieve that, just call the `updateUserLastView(MbUserInterface $user)` method, where $user is an instance of your User model.
 You can then retrieve the saved datetime by calling the `getLastViewDatetime()` method from your user model.
 You can than use it in your classes or views.

+By setting $applyPresenter to true, the posts will also be passed to a `PostPresenter` before being returned.
+By setting $escapeText to true, the Post and Comment text will be escaped by [HtmlPurifier](https://github.com/mewebstudio/Purifier) so that can be securely echoed in your views.
+In the config file you find the default rules used by Message Board under the `mb_purifier_conf` key.
+You can easily customize it by looking at the [HtmlPurifier](https://github.com/mewebstudio/Purifier) documentation.

+You can also manually pass a single model to the presenter by using the `presentModel(MbUserInterface $user, $model, $escapeText = false)` method, or even an entire collection through `presentCollection(MbUserInterface $user, Collection $collection, $escapeText = false)`.

 ### Managing posts